pnd280/complexity/docs/architecture.md

 Complexity is a web extension that aims to enhance the user experience and functionality of Perplexity.ai.

-The following implementations are opinionated and may not be the best solution.
-One can always suggest better approaches, [CONTRIBUTE](../CONTRIBUTING.md)!
+The following implementations represent the current approach and may be subject to improvement or alternative solutions in the future.

 ## Intercepting Websocket Messages